saadati944/common_algorithms_and_data_structures/README.md

 If you are new to programming, then this repo is your starting point to become a better programmer.

-# how to use this repository?

-According to the list below, start reading the readme of each part and try to write a code for that algorithm or data structure.
-After that (or if you couldn't write the code yourself) check my codes.

-If your code is better than mine or yours is in another language that does not exist here, please create a pull request and add your codes.

-Also if you know another algorithm or data structure that was not in here, create a pull request and add it to this repo.

 ## Table of Contents (in order of increasing difficulty)